Chicken in Coconut Milk with Lemongrass

 The Process

-Note: It’s not listed in the instructions, but I used a slotted spoon to remove the lemon wedges and garlic cloves along with the cinnamon stick and star anise.
-I don’t think biting down on those would be a good experience!
+When I originally made this recipe, I used a slotted spoon to remove the lemon wedges and garlic cloves along with the cinnamon stick and star anise.
+I know from experience that biting down on whole spices is not a good experience!

 So how was it?